Creating a Quiz using the New Interface

 1. Click on the Timing & Display to expand the settings.

-2. By default, the quiz timing is set as the Recommended time limit of 120 minutes.
+2. By default, the quiz timing is set as No time limit.
 You can simply change this through Manage Timing.

 The timer to a quiz begins the moment the student enters the quiz and can see the quiz questions.
 If a student has exited a quiz before submitting (e.g., poor internet connection has kicked them out of the quiz) please note, the timer will continue running in the background.
 If a student has exceeded the time limit before they are able to return back into the quiz, then the teacher will need to do the following: